Ahmed9190/ha-webrtc-sip-card/README.md

 ### HACS (Recommended)

 1. Open HACS in your Home Assistant instance
-2. Click on "Frontend" in the bottom bar
+2. Click on the 3-dots menu in the top right corner
-3. Click on the 3-dots menu in the top right
+3. Select "Custom repositories"
-4. Select "Custom repositories"
+4. Enter the repository URL: `https://github.com/Ahmed9190/ha-webrtc-sip-card`
-  5. Add this repository URL: `https://github.com/Ahmed9190/ha-webrtc-sip-card`
+5. Select "Dashboard" as the type
-6. Select "Lovelace" as category
+6. Click "ADD"
-7. Click "Install"
+7. Find the newly added repository in the list and click "Install"
 8. Restart Home Assistant

 ### Manual Installation